StewBowl/paddle/README.md

 # Paddle
+<image src= "https://user-images.githubusercontent.com/60895903/173858440-5e9bca47-4b53-4e98-84fc-05e17601011a.png" width = "60%" height = "60%"><br/> <br/>
-Paddle is a game where two players compete by hitting a ball off the opposing players screen.
-The player who scores recieves a point and after 8 points are scored, the player wins and the game ends.
+Paddle is a game where two players compete by hitting a ball off the opposing players screen.<br/>The player who scores recieves a point and after 8 points are scored, the player wins and the game ends.

 # Objective
 Develop an interactive videogame with the pygame library which has: <br/>